-Kirsty Barker, one of our Senior Consultants, is finding out.
-Her team is raising awareness of the global problem of single-use plastics.
+Kirsty Barker, one of our Senior Consultants, is finding out what it takes to row 3,000 miles across the Atlantic.
+The Row for the Ocean crew is raising awareness of the global problem of single-use plastics.
 Here’s Kirsty’s first blog post.
-We thought you’d be interested.

 “It seemed a relatively simple thing when the idea came up in January 2017: row the 3,000 miles from the Canaries to Antigua, without support.
 I’ve rowed for years, so what was another one million strokes in slightly rougher waters?